alexpolt/alexpolt.github.io/src/error-handling.md

   The majority of problems in software actually comes from pseudo errors.
 An example:

     void memcopy( void* dest, void* src, size_t size );

-  Piece of cake, very clean and simple API, but it can misused in numerous ways.
+  Piece of cake, very clean and simple API, but it can be misused in numerous ways.
 Well, we can just open [Exceptional C++][b0] or [Effective Modern C++][b1].
 Real question is what can we do about it.
 One can use a tool like [PVS Studio][p] to fight some fraction of bugs but no silver bullet, an open and important problem.
 Robust testing actually shows good results and